erazlogo/zotero-markdown-translators/README.md

 ### Connecting Zotero and Obsidian
 - Use Shift-Command-1 shortcut to link a Zotero item to a Bear note (<a href="https://youtu.be/iQiYAoEaD9U">video</a>)
 - Use Shift-Command-2 shortcut to link a Zotero item to an Obsidian note (video)
-- Use Shift-drag to copy an annotation from Zotero to Obsidian (video)
+- Use Shift-drag to copy an annotation from Zotero to Obsidian (<a href="http://elenarazlogova.org/wp-content/uploads/move-annotation-from-zotero-to-obsidian.mov">video</a> - download)
 ### Navigating from Obsidian to Zotero
 - Get to to a Zotero item from a link in Obsidian in edit view with Command-click (video)
 - Get to a Zotero item from a link in Obsidian in reading view (video)